Jean Hill

 Norma Jean Lollis Hill (February 11, 1931 – November 7, 2000) was an American woman who was an eyewitness to the assassination of United States President John F. Kennedy in Dallas, Texas, on November 22, 1963.
 Hill was known as the "Lady in Red" because of the long red raincoat she wore that day, as seen in Abraham Zapruder's film of the assassination.
 A teacher by profession, she was a consultant for Oliver Stone's 1991 film JFK and co-wrote JFK: The Last Dissenting Witness with Bill Sloan.

-Hill's claims have been both disputed and embraced.
-While official sources have considered her an unreliable witness for a number of reasons, other researchers investigating the assassination and the conclusions of the Warren Commission consider her a highly credible witness.
-They point to significant circumstantial evidence of an apparent smear campaign to undermine the testimony and credibility of Hill, the closest civilian witness to the assassination and its immediate aftermath.

 Hill was a consistent critic of the official report of the Warren Commission since its release and in 1992 she co-wrote a book entitled The Last Dissenting Witness.
 In this book she made the assertion that her reported testimony before the Warren Commission was fabricated by the commission, a claim also made by others about Warren Commission testimony.
-Others observes that those claims cannot be verified one way or the other, and argue that the Warren Commission did not fabricate any testimony, although some people who probably committed perjury point to the possibility of an internal conspiracy.

 Background and early life

 Hill was born and raised in Ferguson, Oklahoma.
 After her parents divorced in 1943, she moved with her father to Wewoka, Oklahoma where she later graduated from Wewoka High School.
 Upon graduation, Hill enrolled at Oklahoma Baptist University.
 She dropped out after two years after marrying Bill Hill.
 The couple had two children, Jeanne and Billy.
 Hill eventually returned to college and earned a degree in elementary education in 1955.
 Hill worked as a teacher in Oklahoma City until 1962 when the family moved to Dallas for Bill Hill's job at Science Research Associates.

 Shortly after moving to Dallas, Hill and her husband separated.
 To support herself and her children, Hill got a job as a teacher with the Dallas public school system.
 Jean and Bill Hill's divorce was finalized in August 1964.